Skip to Main Content

 View Webinar Description

-In this webinar, we will examine research from cohorts in both COMETS and the NCI Cohort Consortium.
-Dr. Mary Playdon will describe an ongoing project that integrates dietary pattern, genetic, and metabolomics data to investigate biological pathways linking dietary patterns and colorectal cancer risk.
-Dr. Steven Moore will present results from a meta-analysis of cohort studies to examine associations between metabolites, age and BMI across different populations using COMETS Analytics web-based statistical software.
-The goal of the webinar is also to highlight the mission and work of the two consortia and to showcase possibilities for cross-consortia collaborations.
+In this webinar, we examined research from cohorts in both COMETS and the NCI Cohort Consortium.
+Dr. Mary Playdon described an ongoing project that integrates dietary pattern, genetic, and metabolomics data to investigate biological pathways linking dietary patterns and colorectal cancer risk.
+Dr. Steven Moore presented results from a meta-analysis of cohort studies to examine associations between metabolites, age and BMI across different populations using COMETS Analytics web-based statistical software.
+The goal of the webinar was also to highlight the mission and work of the two consortia and to showcase possibilities for cross-consortia collaborations.

 Dec 1 2022